gfifgfifofich/Engine/README.md

 ## Features
 Every aspect of engine is either a class (cube, texture, scene, sound...) or a function (DrawTexture(), DrawMaterial()...), nothing is "hidden" in the engine.
-All functions and classes can be seen in Cmake/Source/engine/Components/Include like UI.h, Drawing.h ect.
+All functions and classes can be seen in Cmake/Source/engine/Components/Include like UI.h, Drawing.h etc.
 ### Drawing
 Drawing functions can be used at any point of execution, the only exception is multitheading.
 When color gets higher than 1.0f, it gets affected by bloom (glow effect).